Brian Hooker (bioengineer)

-Brian S. Hooker is a biologist and chemist at Simpson University.
-He is known for promoting the claim that vaccines cause autism.
+Brian S. Hooker is a biologist and chemist who was department chair and Professor Emeritus of Biology at Simpson University.
+He is known for promoting the false claim that vaccines cause autism.

 Education

 In 1985, Hooker earned his Bachelor of Science degree in chemical engineering, from California State Polytechnic University, Pomona, California.
 He earned his master's of science degree in 1988 and his doctorate in 1990, both in chemical engineering, from Washington State University, in Pullman, Washington.

 Research

 Hooker formerly managed applied plant and fungal molecular biology research projects, including development of plant-based biosensors and transgenic production systems for human pharmaceutical proteins and industrial enzymes at the Pacific Northwest National Laboratory, where systems biology researchers are focused on understanding gene and protein networks involved in individual cell signaling, communication between cells in communities, and cellular metabolic pathways.
 Hooker has also been involved in research on microbial kinetics and transport mathematical modeling, design, development, and support for biological destruction of chlorinated hydrocarbons, development of tP4 transgenic plant protein production platform technology, and development of the RT3D bioremediation/natural attenuation software package.

 He left PNNL in 2009, and was hired as an associate professor at Simpson University, where he teaches biology and chemistry.
 As of 2022, he holds the title of "Professor of Biology" there.
 Simpson University is a private Christian University of liberal arts and professional studies offering undergraduate, graduate and teaching credential programs.